 Hulu Advertising

-Hulu’s on-demand streaming service has over 39 million viewers as of 2021.
+Hulu’s on-demand streaming service has over 48.3 million subscribers as of 2023.

-Like Roku, Hulu also has its very own ad platform that includes a robust set of options for bidding, targeting, measuring, as well as different ad types.
+Like Roku, Hulu’s ad platform includes a robust set of options for bidding, targeting, measuring, as well as different ad types.

 Sling TV Advertising

 Sling TV is a live TV streaming service that started in February 2015 – the first such service in the world.
 With it, viewers can use their tablets, phones, and computers to watch the same live and on-demand programs that would normally be limited to cable and satellite TV.
-As of 2020, it’s reported to have over 2.21 million subscribers in the US alone.
+As of 2023, it’s reported to have about 2 million subscribers.

 Sling TV’s advertising model combines elements from traditional cable TV and that of more modern digital marketing techniques.
 Like traditional cable TV, brands are charged by impression and they can choose to advertise on a range of different networks with different content.
 Also, ads are not skippable, and cannot be fast-forwarded or blocked.